Ohio State Route 242: Route description

 SR 242 was nestled entirely within the northeastern quadrant of Darke County.
-The route was not inclusive in the National Highway System.
+The route was not included in the National Highway System.

 The route began at the rural Richland Township intersection of US 127 and Reed Road.
 The vast majority of the state highway passed through farmland, with the occasional home appearing along the way.
 Heading due east from the U.S. Route 127 intersection, SR 242 immediately intersected Greenville-St. Marys Road, then proceeded among the vastness of crops, meeting Schroder Road and Younker Road en route before arriving at the Horner Road intersection.
 Here, SR 242 turned north onto the alignment of Horner Road, with the road continuing east from the intersection being Chase Road.
 As it headed northward, the route traveled along the western edge of Darke County Airport.
 The state route next arrived at its intersection with Plessinger Road.
 At this point, SR 242 turned east again, with the road heading north from this intersection becoming known as Shaffer Road.
 Running due east along the north side of the county airport, the route entered Wayne Township prior to arriving at its endpoint at its junction with SR 121, where the intersecting state highway forms the southern and eastern legs of the T-intersection.